Betty's House . . . Life After MS

 If you do not have a tablet, you may download a free app from Amazon directly to

-your computer and read e-books anytime you like on your computer screen.
+your computer and read e-books anytime you like on your computer screen or notebook.

 (These e-books are also available directly from the author HERE)